 Although less severe than Carpal Tunnel Syndrome, CVS is the most common computer-related injury today.
 As defined by the American Optometric Association, CVS is a complex of vision problems related to computer use.
 Some symptoms of this newer syndrome include blurred vision problems, neck or shoulder pains, headaches, and eyestrain.

 Are you one of the many workers out there suffering from symptoms like these?
 You may be wondering what you can do about them.
 Though there isn’t a magic pill that will cure you of Computer Vision Syndrome, there are some things you can do to improve your symptoms.

-In this post, we’ll go over some of the things you can do to help your eyes to suffer less.
+In this post, we’ll go over some CVS tips you can try.

 1) Monitor Your Monitor